Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: Conclusion

 \section{Conclusion}

-In this paper we introduced a novel parallel algorithm \logk for the computation of hypertree decompositions.
-Based on new theoretical insights in the problem we are able to construct decompositions in arbitrary order while achieving \emph{balanced} separation into subproblems.
-We prove that our new algorithm requires only logarithmic depth recursion depth and is therefore well suited for parallelisation.
+In this paper we introduced a novel algorithm \logk for computing hypertree decompositions.
+Based on new theoretical insights and results on HDs, we were able to propose an algorithm that constructs decompositions in arbitrary order (rather than, e.g., in a strict top-down manner) while achieving a \emph{balanced} separation into subproblems.
+In this way, we have obtained a logarithmic bound on the recursion depth of our algorithm, making it particularly well suited for parallelisation.
 We evaluated an implementation of \logk through experimental comparison with the state of the art.
-On the standard benchmark for hypertree decomposition, we are able to achieve clear improvements in both number of solved instances and in the time required to solve them.
-Our improvement over the state of the art is even more significant when we focus on large instances, we are able to solve almost 90\% of instances compared to about 60\% and 40\% for state of the art solvers.
-At the same time, we also observed at least 3-fold speedup in the mean running time over these instances.
+On the standard benchmark for hypertree decomposition, we are able to achieve clear improvements both in the number of solved instances and in the time required to solve them.

 In combination, our theoretical results and experiments demonstrate that \logk achieves our goal of effective parallel HD computation.
-We believe that the performance improvements, especially on large queries, as well as the good scaling behaviour lay a strong foundation for more widespread adoption of hypertree decomposition based query execution in high-performance database applications.
+We believe that the performance improvements, especially on large hypergraphs lay a strong foundation for more widespread adoption of hypertree decompositions in practice, e.g., for complex query execution in high-performance database applications.

-With HD computation for large and complex queries becoming practically feasible, one of the key challenges that block the use of HDs is quickly becoming less problematic.
-We therefore consider full integration of hypertree decompositions into existing database systems to be a natural next step in this line of research.
+With HD computation for large and complex hypergraphs becoming practically feasible, one of the key challenges that block the use of HDs is quickly becoming less problematic.
+We therefore consider full integration of hypertree decompositions into existing database systems and constraint solvers to be a natural next step in this line of research.

-Our experiments in Subsection~\ref{sec:hybrid} suggest that there is significant potential in the study of metrics for hybrid approaches.
-Both of our simple metrics lead to significant improvement over the state of the art and motivate a more in-depth study of further metrics in the future.
+Experiments suggest that there is significant potential in the study of metrics for hybrid approaches.
+In particular, how can we decide effectively when to switch from the balanced separation of \logk to the greedy heuristic guided method underlying \detk.
+This motivates a more in-depth study of hybridisation metrics in the future.

-Finally, \logk is well-suited for distributed computation as the overall communication cost is minimal.
-At the same time, balanced separation guarantees that workloads can be divided well over the individual compute nodes in a distributed setting.
-Developing a distributed version of \logk may therefore be an interesting avenue for research on decomposing very large queries.